jstoppa/jstoppa.com/content/posts/exploring_the_GPT_with_Vision_api_image_and_video/post.md

 > The image shows a part of a building that looks to be residential in nature.
 It has a slanted roof covered with dark grey slate tiles.
 There's a dormer with a window, which suggests an attic or loft space, and the facade includes red brickwork with stone elements that provide a decorative pattern.
 Below the bricks and stone there’s a ledge or overhang, possibly indicating that this section of the building is above ground level, such as on the first floor or higher.
 The windows are white-framed and double-glazed.
 Above the dormer, there are red chimney pots visible, indicating the presence of one or more fireplaces within the building.
 It appears to be a cloudy day, as the sky is overcast.

 Very impressive results!
-It's able to describe the image including minimal details using very comprehensive words, it even highlights that the day is cloudy.
+It's able to describe the image including minimal details using very comprehensive words, it even highlights that the day is cloudy like most days in London.

 ## Looking at more complex scenarios
-I've noticed the API to start struggling when is asked more complex questions such as explaining a chart or giving the specific location of items in images.
-OpenAI highlights [in their website](https://platform.openai.com/docs/guides/vision/limitations) that the model may not be accurate in certain scenarios, including spacial reasoning, counting, resolving CAPTCHAs or analysing medical images, last two most likely due to security concerns.
+I've noticed the model to start struggling when is asked more complex questions such as explaining a chart or giving the specific location of items in images.
+OpenAI highlights [in their website](https://platform.openai.com/docs/guides/vision/limitations) that the model may not be accurate in certain scenarios, including spatial reasoning, counting, resolving CAPTCHAs or analysing medical images, last two most likely due to security concerns.
 I was particularly interested in exploring how I could use the model to automate simple tasks in the computer.
 ChatGPT is very good at explaining tasks and meticulously outlines the steps to carry those tasks, but executing them is well beyond the model's and vision's capabilities.

 My first attempt to test the above involved creating a Python script that captures a screenshot of my desktop and identifies Google Chrome on the screen.
 When I asked the model to provide the exact coordinate of the Google Chrome icon, it would always return very vague answers.
 In these cases, I realised that the model needs some hint, I tried with an overlaid grid with references